Quansight/Quansight-website/apps/labs/posts/nebari-typer-cli.md

 ---
-title: 'The evolution of Nebari CLI using Typer'
+title: 'Developing a Typer CLI for Nebari'
 published: October 4, 2022
 author: asmi-jafar
-description: 'Nebari typer CLI'
+description: 'The Nebari CLI consists of various commands the user needs to run to initialize, deploy, configure, and update Nebari.'
+category: [Developer workflows]
 featuredImage:
-  src: /posts/asmi-blogposts/blog_feature.svg
+  src: /posts/asmi-blogposts/blog_feature.png
   alt: 'An illustration of nebari logo with the assigned mentors and intern.'
 hero:
   imageSrc: /posts/asmi-blogposts/blog_hero.svg